 In today’s competitive labor market, you can’t make informed talent decisions without the full picture.
 Talent acquisition teams need talent intelligence to:

-According to Mercer, 63% of companies struggle with vague or impractical expectations from hiring managers.
-Armed with talent intelligence, recruiters can partner with hiring managers to pinpoint bottlenecks and inefficiencies in hiring activities, leading to more accurate expectations and process improvements.
+According to Mercer, 60% of talent acquisition leaders say their highest priority is attracting top talent within budget constraints.
+Armed with talent intelligence, recruiters can partner with hiring managers to pinpoint bottlenecks and inefficiencies in hiring activities, leading to more process improvements and enhanced agility.
 And incorporating data on skills, compensation, markets, and DEI into hiring can improve quality of hire and ensure that recruiting investment results in long-term value for the organization.

 Talent intelligence enables visibility into what other companies are doing to attract and hire top talent.
 What markets should you be targeting?
 What job title should you be using?
 How much do you need to pay to fill this role?
 Tracking competitors’ job titles, in-demand skills, sourcing strategy, and compensation supports an adaptable hiring strategy that keeps pace with the changing dynamics of the labor market.